Fast food rivals expand, hitting Yum sales in India

 India’s fast food industry is expected to grow to $4.61 billion by 2020, more than double its value of $2.11 billion in 2014, according to a Technopak report.

-As Indians start to spend more, competition is heating up, with foreign chains like Burger King, Wendy‘s, Carl’s Jr. and Johnny Rockets setting up shop in the last year.
+As Indians start to spend more, competition is heating up, with foreign chains like Burger King [BKCBK.UL], Wendy’s [WEN.UL], Carl’s Jr. and Johnny Rockets setting up shop in the last year.

 Analysts said Yum had been more aggressive than some rivals in India recently in launching low-priced products to revive consumer demand in a slowing economy, a strategy that can hurt margins with food inflation relatively high.